-The most popular method is to find the theological theme of the text and spend the entire sermon discussing the various viewpoints of that theme before explaining which viewpoint best fits the preacher’s theological system.
-In these sermons, you might hear a lot of references to theological words or systems (Calvinism or Armininism or cessationism or covenant theology).
-These themes can be useful at times, but not in lieu of a weekly diet of God’s word.
+The most popular method is to find the theological theme of the text and spend the entire sermon discussing the various viewpoints of that theme before explaining which view best fits the preacher's theological system.
+In these sermons, you might hear a lot of references to theological words or systems (Calvinism, Armininism, cessationism, or covenant theology).
+These themes can be helpful, but not in place of a weekly diet of God's Word.

-I want you to understand that this type of sermon results from taking either too narrow or too broad a focus on the text.
-As an example, the preacher may focus on one word or part of a phrase and spend their time focused there.
+This type of sermon is the result of having a focus on the text that is too narrow or too broad.
+For example, the preacher may focus on one Word or part of a phrase and spend their time there.
 An example might be spending a sermon or more preaching on the life of Paul.
-There is a time and place for this type of focus, but it cannot be our steady diet.
+This focus has a time and place, but it cannot be our steady diet.
 Another example would be taking an entire paragraph to pull out one theological theme.
-For example, the preacher may look at Ephesians 2:1-10 and spend an entire sermon preaching about God’s grace.
-Again, there is a place for this, but not this cannot be the church’s steady diet.
+For example, the preacher may look at Ephesians 2:1-10 and spend a whole sermon preaching about God's grace.
+Again, there is a place for this, but not it cannot be the church's steady diet.

 Second, there are:

 With this type, the preacher chooses a text and identifies and defines a few keywords – often poorly.
 He uses those definitions to determine the meaning of the text without regard for the passage's history, grammar, or context.
 Then, he crafts the sermon using those word meanings.
 In Ephesians 1, we find the following truths about our salvation:

 In Him we have redemption through His blood, the forgiveness of our transgressions, according to the riches of His grace (Eph 1:7)